StoneT2000/robojax/README.md

 My personal RL library (at the moment).
 Frequently changed and edited, but feel free to use as potential reference code (its mostly correct)

 Implements PPO, DAPG w/ PPO, and GAIL (probably broken)

+Main Features:
+- Always seeded, we love reproducibility
+- Highly configurable with functional capabilities.
+You can pull out specific parts of algorithms out and tweak it (e.g. the PPO update is written functionally)
+- WALL-E might have endorsed this repository

 ## Setup